iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 | **quorum_threshold** | ✘ | usize | The quorum threshold defines the minimum amount of nodes from the quorum pool that need to agree if we want to consider the result true.
 The default is 50 meaning at least 50% of the nodes need to agree. (so at least 2 out of 3 nodes when the quorum size is 3). |
 | **local_pow** | ✘ | bool | If not defined it checks for remote PoW capability and uses that, if no remote PoW it does local PoW.
 Either not filled in, True or False. |
 | **state_adapter** | ✘ | enum | A overwritable adapter class allowing you to implement a different way to store state over the default way.
 This feature is not strictly needed but would be great to have. |

+* Note that there must be at least one node to build the instance successfully.

 ### Return